Environments

 To help users manage their environments, env0 will automatically move destroyed environments to the INACTIVE list.

-To manually mark an Environment as Inactive, as an admin, click the vertical three dots icon on the top right-hand side of the Environment page, and choose "Mark as Inactive"
+Admins can manually mark an environment as Inactive by clicking the vertical three dots icon on the top right-hand side of the Environment page, and choose "Mark as Inactive."

-Doing so will not remove any infrastructure managed by this Environment, but simply move this Environment to the INACTIVE Environment list.
+Doing so will not remove any infrastructure managed by this environment, but simply move it to the Inactive environment list.

 Deployment Comments